Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

-\item[\textbf{Oligopoly Model.}] Our oligopolies model the demand and the costs that firms face.
+\paragraph{Oligopoly Model.} Our oligopolies model the demand and the costs that firms face.
 They are based on the games described in Section \ref{sec:bertrand-oligopoly}.
-We implemented models with \ref{eq:demand_standard}, \ref{eq:linear_demand}, and \ref{eq:logit_demand} demand functions.
+We implemented models with \ref{eq:demand_standard}, \ref{eq:linear_demand}, and \ref{eq:logit_demand} demand functions, where the games with linear and logit demand are inspired by \citep{hansen_frontiers_2021} and \citep{Calvano.2020}, respectively.
 Depending on the parameter choices, the utility functions are the same for all agents (symmetric game) or not (asymmetric game).
-Our experiments are based on the following instances of Bertrand competition.
-The first three configurations are symmetric games with \ref{eq:demand_standard} demand (\textit{O1}), \ref{eq:linear_demand} demand (\textit{O2}), and \ref{eq:logit_demand} demand (\textit{O3}). \textit{O2} and \textit{O3} are inspired by \citet{Calvano.2020} and \citet{hansen_frontiers_2021}, respectively.
-Likewise, we define asymmetric counterparts for duopolies with \ref{eq:linear_demand} demand (\textit{O2'}) and \ref{eq:logit_demand} demand (\textit{O3'}).
-The asymmetric settings are a step towards more realistic scenarios where firms might face different costs and demand structures.
-The parameterization of the models is summarized in Table \ref{tab:bertrand-parameters}.
+Our configurations are summarized in Table \ref{tab:bertrand-parameters}.
+The asymmetric settings (\textit{O2'}, \textit{O3'}) are a step towards more realistic scenarios where firms might face different costs and demand structures.
 The price ranges are chosen to span the Nash equilibrium prices and the prices that maximize the joint profit, including a small margin.
 The agents can choose from 21 evenly distributed prices within this range.
 For example, an agent in \textit{O3} can select actions from the set $\{1.00, 1.05, 1.10, \dots, 1.95, 2.00\}$.
 Other discretizations, and in particular asymmetric discretizations for the players, did not substantially change our results in preliminary experiments.